Acrolein exposure suppresses antigen-induced pulmonary inflammation

 Electronic supplementary material

 Additional file 1: Figure S1: Isolation of airway epithelial cells by lysis lavage.
 Epithelial cells were selectively removed using the lysis lavage technique.
-Untreated lungs and lungs having undergone lysis lavage (B and D) were stained with H and E (A and B) or immunofluorescence (C and D) for Club Cell (Clara Cell) Secretory Protein (CCSP) (red) and DAPI (blue).
+Untreated lungs (A and C) and lungs having undergone lysis lavage (B and D) were stained with H and E (A and B) or immunofluorescence (C and D) for Club Cell (Clara Cell) Secretory Protein (CCSP) (red) and DAPI (blue).
 (PPTX 3 MB)

 Authors’ original submitted files for images